ibm-s390-linux/s390-tools/README.md

   For building the zkey tools you need openssl version 0.9.7 or newer installed (openssl-devel.rpm).
 Tip: you may skip the zkey build by adding `HAVE_OPENSSL=0` to the make invocation.
+  A new group 'zkeyadm' needs to be created and all users intending to use the tool must be added to this group.
+The owner of the default key repository '/etc/zkey/repository' must be set to group 'zkeyadm' with write permission for this group.